rickosborne/cascades/md/12-2-2-beverage-service.md

 That was harder to keep in my head at the same time, but I found the challenge invigorating.
 I felt like a spy on a secret mission, gathering intelligence.

-We finished with the Smoking section and I pulled the translucent curtains shut behind me.
+We finished with the Smoking section.
+I pulled the translucent curtains shut behind me.
-A number of passengers had lit up as soon as they'd gotten their drinks, so the smoke was becoming palpable.
+A number of passengers lit up as soon as they got their drinks, so the smoke was becoming palpable.
 The air filters would catch up, but these first few minutes of beverage service were always like this.

 I served 18A, B, and C, then turned to my left, holding out a drink napkin.